-One of a Kind is a series of vases replicated many times over using the same 3D model and 3D printing process.
+One of a Kind is an ongoing series of vases replicated many times over using the same 3D model and 3D printing process.
 Through this series, Alterfact plays with the notion of 3D printing as a mix of the industrial and handmade.
 Alterfact disputes the perfect reproductive abilities of the 3D printing process, and draws the audience's attention to the intensive and imperfect labour required to print in clay.

 By switching out the traditional plastic for clay, Alterfact's creation of a series of imperfect copies acts as an intervention into the perceived consistency and sterility of 3D printing.
 The medium of clay exaggerates the limitations and idiosyncrasies of the manufacturing process, creating a series of work that is uniform in its source material, but produces a host of unique iterations.